jeremycross/UniYear1/README.md

 Assignment 1 - Test harness program that allows dynamic allocation of arrays
 Assignment 2 - Calculate the Flesch index (readability) of written work
-Assignment 3 -
+Assignment 3 - Create a contact list that will be stored in a file, adding and searching contacts is available.
+The file must act like a linked list where each contact has a next position variable when written to and read from.
-Assignment 4 -
+Assignment 4 - Adding onto Assignment 3, created a menu system with editing, deleting, and searching contacts